Keeping donors engaged after GivingTuesday.

 For example, let your audience know how many people contributed on GivingTuesday.
 This could be especially powerful if you had many more donors this year than last.

 Reporting numbers about how many donors gave, not what they donated, helps everyone feel like a part of your community.
-It shows them others think your cause is worth supporting, too!
+It shows them others think your cause is worth supporting, too.

 Stand out on social media.

 #GivingTuesday is a social media phenomenon, and you probably had several social posts leading up to and on GivingTuesday.
-But your social channels shouldn’t go quiet afterward!
+But your social channels shouldn’t go quiet afterward.

-You probably picked up some new followers if you ran an effective GivingTuesday social media campaign.
+You probably picked up new followers if you ran an effective GivingTuesday social media campaign.
 Your posts got these people so excited that they donated and wanted to keep up with your nonprofit’s activities online.

 So, don’t disappoint them!
 Your social media strategy needs to continue after GivingTuesday if you want to build relationships with your new followers.

 Remember, you won’t get much information about someone from a page like.
-And if they gave through Facebook or another third party, you might not have collected any information about them at all!
+And if they gave through Facebook or another third party, you might not have collected any information about them at all.

-Also, a page like or follow isn’t permission to send appeals and other communications, even if you can find someone’s email address!
+Also, a page like or follow isn’t permission to send appeals and other communications, even if you can find someone’s email address.

 So, make sure you frequently post on your social channels after GivingTuesday.
 Include things like infographics that explain how donations further your goals.
 Post pictures of volunteer outings or those who benefit from your work.
-And encourage followers to sign up for your mailing list!
+And encourage followers to sign up for your mailing list.

 Focus on the year-end.

 Your year-end appeal is a great way to tie GivingTuesday into your over-arching fundraising strategy.
-This approach is especially powerful if you take our advice above about segmenting audiences when following up after GivingTuesday!
+This approach is especially powerful if you take our advice above about segmenting audiences when following up after GivingTuesday.

-Start by separating your donor base into two groups, those who gave on GivingTuesday, and those who did not.
+Start by separating your donor base into two groups: those who gave on GivingTuesday and those who did not.

-Then promote your year-end appeal when you follow up!
+Then promote your year-end appeal when you follow up.
 Thank donors who gave on GivingTuesday and let them know they can further their impact with another gift at the year’s end.

 Then, prep those who didn’t contribute on GivingTuesday for your upcoming appeal.
 Show them what your organization is accomplishing because of the support you’ve received so far.